tomcoso/tic-tac-toe/README.md

     I managed to implement most of the functionality of the game, but it is in possession of an unfortunately ugly UI.
 So that will be next before I try to implement an AI and some extra UX features.

 5. (Slightly) Fancier Styling

+    change turn display into a accent color chadow that alternates sides